paloni-dotcom/Python-API-Challenge/README.md

 <table>

 ## Part 2.
 VacationPy
-In this part I have created Python script to export data creted in part 1 and use that data to generate heat maps for cities with ideal variables for best vacation spot of choice.
+In this part I have created Python script to export data created in part 1 and use that data to generate heat maps for cities with ideal variables for best vacation spot of choice.
 Once that was done, using google places API, I created a list of hotels that were in 5000 meters radius from the ideal cities.
 I used markers to locate them on goole map on top of the heat map.

 #### Heat Map of Ideal Cities
 <table>